saramonro/ACLF_DQ_analysis_Masterarbeit/README.md

 ## Limitations

-The software is a research prototype rather than a production-ready DQ system.
+The pipeline is a research prototype rather than a production-ready DQ system.

 Its execution depends on the expected structure of the registry exports and metadata files.
 Registry-specific metadata and contextual rules therefore